Contributing Gear Writer

 The heart of a winter jacket is its insulation, which is responsible for trapping your body heat.
 There are two main types:

-Synthetic Insulation: Great for wet conditions, synthetic insulation is quick-drying and provides warmth even when damp.
+Great for wet conditions, synthetic insulation is quick-drying and provides warmth even when damp.
 It’s usually more affordable than down and is hypoallergenic.
-Our favorite mid-layer, the Jones Dark Start, has excellent synthetic insulation.
+Our pick for the best snowboard jacket, the Burton [AK] Swash, has PrimaLoft Silver synthetic insulation, which we found was just enough for most conditions, without being overkill on a warmer day.

 Weatherproofing